pebal/sgcl/README.md

 These features make SGCL a robust and versatile choice for developers seeking to optimize their C++ applications with advanced garbage collection and memory management techniques, all while maintaining high performance and ease of use.
 ## SGCL pointers
-SGCL introduces three types of smart pointers.
+SGCL introduces four types of smart pointers.

 - `root_ptr, unique_ptr`